Your perfect float: How to perfect your practice

 oGo Float offers completely customizable floats.
 There are many ways to experiment with a variety of options available upon request.
 Some people will use these options as enhancements to their float experience, and others would find them a complete distraction.
 I encourage you to experiment and see what floats your style.

 LIGHT – You can leave the light on or turn it off.
 You can change your mind half way through.
 You can leave the door open a crack or use the pool noodle to prop the door open.
 Studies have shown that floating with the light on is just as effective as off.
+The Glow Ball provided in Oasis offers a colourful light show.

 MOVEMENT – Concentrating on being entirely still is a fantastic float focus but stretching in the tank is also beautiful.
-When you’re floating with almost no effects of gravity everyday stretches can take on a whole new depth and the sensations are more precisely felt.
+When you’re floating with almost no effects of gravity, everyday stretches can take on a whole new depth and the sensations are more precisely felt.

 TEMPERATURE – The temperature can’t be changed too far in either direction but if you find you are consistently wishing the temp was up or down let us know.
 We have tips to help you self regulate your temperature or if necessary, we can nudge the settings slightly.